March 25, 2021

 According to Johns Hopkins Hospital, 40% of the breast cancers found in women, are found by woman who noticed a lump.

-Early detection of breast cancer and the many state of the art treatments are the most important strategies to prevent death due to breast cancer.
-Discovered early, when breast cancer hasn’t had the chance to grow and spread, it is often easily treated.
+Early detection plays the most crucial role in preventing death due to breast cancer.
+If discovered early, when breast cancer hasn’t had the chance to grow and spread, it is often easily treated.
 Regular screening is the key to early detection.

 Mammograms.
 A mammogram is a type of x-ray that is used to discover signs of breast tumors.
 Since mammograms are digital, they are able to produce detailed, more accurate images.
 3D mammograms are a newer method that are increasing detection rates.